-Otosclerosis is a condition that is often genetic in origin that causes a decline in hearing.
-As many as 1% of the US population may suffer from this condition.
-The term is a combination of two Greek words: “sclera” for hard and “oto” ear.
-“Hard Ear” is a good description of the underlying problem.
-The condition is usually caused by the gradual immobilization of one of the three key bones in the ear, the stapes so that sound is no longer able to be transmitted to the auditory nerves.
-Otosclerosis may also involve the other bones in the area, the incus, malleus and the otic capsule.
+Otosclerosis is a condition, often genetic in origin, which causes a decline in hearing.
+The term is a combination of two Greek words: “sclera” for hard and “oto” for ear, and “hard ear” is an accurate description of the underlying problem.
+This condition is usually caused by the gradual immobilization of one of the three key bones in the ear, the stapes, so that sound is no longer able to be transmitted to the auditory nerves.
+Otosclerosis may also involve the other bones in the area; the incus, malleus and the otic capsule.

 What types of hearing loss are caused by otosclerosis?

-Otosclerosis is a hearing condition that develops with age and usually becomes evident between 10 and 30.
-If one of your parents suffers from otosclerosis, there is a 50% chance of inheriting the gene, but fortunately, 75% with the gene will not develop the condition.
-If both parents have the gene the odds rise to 50% that you will develop the condition.
+Otosclerosis is a hearing condition that develops with age and usually becomes evident between 10-30 years of age.
+If one of your parents suffers from otosclerosis, there is a 50% chance of inheriting the gene; however, 75% of those with the gene will not develop the condition.
+If both parents have the gene, the odds rise to 50% that you will develop otosclerosis.

-The early phase of the disease is called otospongiosis which is a form of sensory hearing loss which develops while the bones of the otic capsule begin to be remodeled.
+The early phase of the disease is called otospongiosis, which is a form of sensory hearing loss that develops while the bones of the otic capsule begin to be remodeled.
 Enzyme activity, bone activity near the cochlear capsule and degeneration of the stria vascularis are all part of the genetic mutation process that drives the disease.
-After several years, usually after the age of 30, otosclerosis will begin to cause conductive hearing loss as sound waves are impeded or blocked completely as they try to pass through the fused bones in the otic capsule region.
+After several years, usually after the age of 30, otosclerosis will begin to cause conductive hearing loss, as sound waves are impeded or blocked completely as they try to pass through the fused bones in the otic capsule region.

 What are the symptoms of Otosclerosis?

-- Progresses to maximum loss of hearing level at 30-years and plateaus at that level
+- Progresses to maximum loss of hearing level at age 30 and plateaus at that point

 - Dizziness, poor balance, vertigo experienced in 25% of cases